Six Google Analytics faults that destroy your data

-I still remember a horror story from a few years ago, when a webshop had put UTM tracking on all the banners on their home page.
-The fault made it impossible for the webshop to trust their figures for sessions, rejection percentages etc. Measuring which channels, landing pages, etc., were performing well or not became a very laborious task.
+I still remember a horror story from a few years ago, when an online shop had put UTM tracking on all the banners on their home page.
+The fault made it impossible for the online shop to trust their figures for sessions, rejection percentages etc. Measuring which channels, landing pages, etc., were performing well or not became a very laborious task.

 They had a completely lopsided view of how much traffic they were getting or what was working.
 In fact, they generated 15% less traffic than they had anticipated, and they had no idea how their turnover was distributed across channels.

-You’re probably thinking this was a one-man band webshop.
+You’re probably thinking this was a one-man band online shop.
 But it wasn't.
 The site belonged to a major Danish retail chain, with a group turnover of +1 billion a year.

 2. More than one Google Analytics script on the site